richiekalalo19/classLaunch/README.md

         - [x] Displays current and upcoming subjects, class/rooms, start times, and end times.

         - [x] Updates every minute based on the OS clock.

+        - [x] Will not dispplay when the current day does not have correspondance in the set schedule.

     - [x] {Space} [>] Highlights current subject.
 (Shades Button)